 Geographically, ThIS focuses on Belgium, albeit in an international context.
 International research into the history of interior design and the decorative arts, and the theories related to these disciplines, have grown exponentially since the 1990s.
 For Belgium, which played an important role in the development of the fine and decorative arts between ca. 1750 and 1950, and particularly during the Belle Epoque, there is still a great deal of research potential.
 This group’s research departs from the artwork/ art object and its place within architecture and historic interiors, yet inspired by the challenges of present-day living, new technologies, and by interdisciplinary research methods.

-The UGent & VUB-research group The Inside Story: Art, Interior Design and Architecture 1750-1950 aims to encourage investigations within Belgium into art, design, interiors and architecture of the period 1750-1950.
+The Inside Story: Art, Interior Design and Architecture 1750-1950 aims to encourage investigations within Belgium into art, design, interiors and architecture of the period 1750-1950.
 To this end, they organise an annual colloquium, entitled Studiedag Historisch Interieur en Ontwerp, that brings together researchers from various disciplines and institutions, including many heritage professionals.
 Within heritage policy, the historic interior is still underexposed: often unknown and inaccessible and thus vulnerable.
 The forementioned Studiedag can play an important role in the valorisation of historical interiors.
 Through knowledge and expertise exchange, impetus can be given to better protection and preservation of exceptional interiors.

 ThIS’ researchers participate, both individually and jointly, in related conferences and exhibitions, a number of which they also (co-)organise.
 The members organise an on-going research seminar for their PhD students, and collaborate on publications and some courses that address the aforementioned topics.
 They also cooperate with colleagues from other scientific departments and institutions, universities as well as museums.

 ThIS will focus on the following aspects, grouped into three clusters: